cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 4. Dialogue States
 ^^^^^^^^^^^^^^^^^^

-In this application we map each intent into its own dialogue state.
+To capture the functionality we envision, our app defines a dialogue state per intent.

 5. Knowledge Base
 ^^^^^^^^^^^^^^^^^